Material Mutation and Transfer

 Quantified Transfer

-The minimal public example uses quantified transfer.
+The flow-cytometry protocol uses quantified transfer.

 target << [source:5uL];This mutates runtime material state and appears in the execution plan as a material operation.